-This makeshift altar is covered in blood and offal

-This soothsayer

-and carved with arcane runes.
-It radiates with a
+This makeshift altar is covered in blood and offal and carved with arcane runes.
+It radiates with a malice nearly as powerful as its smell.

-hear, for the right

-malice nearly as powerful as its smell.

 Special Rules: Select one fighter to work this territory.
 This fighter receives whispers from the Immaterium directly into their brain.
 The controlling player may randomly generate 1 extra Tactics Card per game if the fighter working this terrain is in the starting crew.
 However, the fighter must pass a Willpower check or start the game under the Insanity condition.